 3.2.
-Stratification of abstractions
+Stratification of Abstractions

 Along with the SES-based ontology, we have identified the categories of healthcare problems studied in the literature.

-They fall into four perspectives (as presented in Figure 2), each encompassing a family of questions that can be formulated through experimental frames15 with which models are coupled to derive answers.
-They are as follows.
+They fall into 4 perspectives (as presented by Figure

-- The Resource Allocation (RA) perspective.
-This encompasses all scheduling and planning problems, mostly in the context of limited resource provisions (such as beds, rooms, medical records, doctors, nurses, funds...) to meet the healthcare demand. - The Health Diffusion (HD) perspective.
-This covers simulation studies of contagion spreading, whether positive (such as information or vaccination) or negative (such as disease or panic). - 3.
-Population Dynamics (PD) perspective.
-This comprises all studies of the dynamics in the population of a community (immigration, emigration, birth, death...). - 4.
-Individual Behavior (IB) perspective.
-This covers studies of social behavior in relation to how its components (such as educational level, physical state, emotion, cognition, decision...) affect the willingness/ability of individuals in a community to effectively access available healthcare services.
+- 2), each encompassing a family of questions that can be formulated through experimental frames (Zeigler, 1984) with which models are coupled to derive answers.
+They are: - (1) Resource Allocation (RA) perspective.
+It encompasses all scheduling and planning problems, mostly in the context of limited resource provisions (as beds, rooms, medical records, doctors, nurses, funds...), to meet the healthcare demand. - (2) Health Diffusion (HD) perspective.
+It covers simulation studies of contagion spreading, whether positive (like information or vaccination), or negative (like disease or panic). - (3) Population Dynamics (PD) perspective.
+It comprises all studies of the dynamics in the population of a community (immigration, emigration, birth, death...). - (4) Individual Behavior (IB) perspective.
+It covers the studies of social behavior in relation to how its components (such as educational level, physical state, emotion, cognition, decision...) affect the willingness/ability of individuals in a community to effectively access available healthcare services.

-Figure 2 shows that we place this stratification of abstractions in the context of the hierarchy of systems specification introduced by Zeigler.
+Figure 2 shows that we place this stratification of abstractions in the context of the hierarchy of systems specification introduced by (Zeigler, 1976).
 Consequently, models can be developed within each perspective and coupled together.
 The resulting top model in each perspective can be coupled with its experimental frame to derive results specific to this perspective.
-The stratification of perspectives (and thus of M&S objectives) provides multiple levels of explanation for the same system, while modelers are assisted in selecting suitable model components from the Model Base (MB) introduced in the next section (or in deriving new ones from existing models).
+The stratification of perspectives (and thus of M&S objectives) provides multiple levels of explanation for the same system, while modelers are assisted in selecting suitable model components from the Model Base introduced in the next subsection (or in deriving new ones from existing models).